ImperialCollegeLondon/INDI/README.md

 ## Introduction

-This software is a post-processing pipeline designed to post-process in-vivo cardiac diffusion tensor imaging.
+This software is a post-processing pipeline designed for in-vivo cardiac diffusion tensor imaging.
 It currently accepts Siemens and Philips diffusion weighted DICOM data, as well as [anonymised NIFTI data](https://github.com/ImperialCollegeLondon/cdti_data_export).
-It also supports both STEAM and SE sequences.
+It also supports both STEAM and SE data.

 After the data is loaded, the pipeline performs the following steps: